eENVplus/deegree-workspace-eenvplus/README.md

 ### Ingest data

-Here we explain how a GML file can be ingested to provide some data to the pre-configured WFSs and WMS.
 [Download from the latest version of the eENVplus workspace](https://github.com/eENVplus/deegree-workspace-eenvplus/releases) the file `gml.zip`.
 It contains a GML file for each of the supported INSPIRE Data Themes:

 1. *Bio-geographical Regions*